vpadmawar/COVID-19-Forecasting-and-analysis/README.md

 4. Calendar
 5. Forecast

-Tableau link is mentioned in about part which shows all the analysis , trend and comparision of covid-19
+Tableau link is mentioned in about part which shows all the analysis , trend and comparision of covid-19 data.